Sid-V/global_hotkey_spotify/README.md

 - "F20"

 ## Testing
 I've only tested on my windows machine for all functionality.
 This app should be cross platform since it's built on Tauri but ymmv.
-Please add an issue if you have any bugs, I'm happy to fix them :) Or better, you can create a PR!
+Please add an issue here if you have any bugs, I'm happy to fix them :) Or better, you can create a PR!

 Please report any issues, this is still super early in development and I'm trying to learn Rust with this project

+## Todo list
+- Github CI/CD
+- Version control everytime I build and push branch instead of manual
+- automatically create releases